Heterogeneous popularity of metabolic reactions from evolution

-The popularity distribution $P(f)$ from the model takes a power-law with the exponent close to one in a wide range of $f$ in agreement with the empirical result [Fig.~\ref{fig:reproduce}(b)].
-Interestingly, a crossover to faster decay is observed for large $f$ as
+The popularity distribution $P(f)$ from the model takes a power law with the exponent close to one in a wide range of $f$ in agreement with the empirical result [Fig.~\ref{fig:reproduce}(b)].
+Interestingly, a crossover to faster decay with the exponent close to $2$ is observed for large $f$ as

-with $(\eta_1,\eta_2)=(0.749, 1.71)$ and the crossover scale $f_*\simeq 0.2$ estimated for $\mu=0.1$.
-The exponents $\eta_1$ and $\eta_2$ vary rarely but $f_*$ increases with decreasing $\mu$.
-See Fig.~\ref{fig:temporal}(a) and ~\cite{SM}.
-The larger exponent $\eta_2$ is close to the exponent $2$ of the toy model.
-Below we investigate the time-dependence of the major quantities to explain the simulation results and understand the mechanisms underlying the crossover.
+with $(\eta_1,\eta_2)=(0.757, 2.08)$ and the crossover scale $f_*\simeq 0.42$ for $\mu=0.02$.
+The large-$f$ regime, characterized by the exponent $2$ of the toy model, is narrow and shrinks as $\mu$ decreases; $f_*$ is $0.56$ at $\mu^{\rm (empirical)}$.
+The power-law exponents vary rarely with $\mu$~\cite{SM}.
+Below we investigate the time dependence of the key quantities and various results from this network model to understand how it reproduces the empirical findings better than the toy model and why it displays the crossover behavior.